The Mennonite Historical Library

 The library includes bibliographies, texts and images on topics related to the Radical Reformation, the Anabaptists, Hutterites, Mennonites, Amish and various related groups.

-• If Good Library is closed and the MHL is open, visitors can use the call box at the main building entrance.
+If the Good Library is closed and the MHL is open, please use a cell phone to call in to 574-535-7418 for access.

-We are located on the 3rd floor of the Good Library on the campus of Goshen College (Goshen, IN).
+We are located on the 3rd floor of the Good Library on the campus of Goshen College (Goshen, Indiana).

 Contact information